How to understand that a cough is dry. Dry and wet cough: differences

 There are differences between dry and wet cough in terms of treatment.

-To get rid of dry cough, you need to work in two directions:
+To get rid of a dry cough, you need to work in two directions:

-1. First, you need to reduce the number of seizures and remove pain.
+1. First, you need to reduce the number of attacks and eliminate pain.
 Doctors recommend Stoptussin and Tusuprek.
-They can be taken as directed when the first symptoms appear.
-But these drugs do not treat.
-Therefore, we turn to the second direction.
+They can be taken according to instructions when the first symptoms appear.
+But these drugs do not cure.
+Therefore, we move on to the second direction.

-2. Codeine and Glacine are powerful agents that relieve irritation in the throat.
-They form phlegm, which eases the cough, and then removes it completely.
-During a cold, you should always start with warm tea with honey and.
+2. Codeine and Glacine are powerful remedies that relieve irritation in the throat.
+They form sputum, which eases the cough and then eliminates it completely.
+When you have a cold, you should always start with warm tea with honey and.

 If nothing helps, then the reason is more serious.
 The therapist and ENT must conduct an examination to make a diagnosis.